 Following this, I combined my new-found interest in microbes with my longer-held passion for evolution, by completing a PhD at Newcastle University in the lab of Professor Martin Embley.
 Up until this point, I am not sure that I had ever heard of Linux, or a command line before.
 This drastically changed when I was exposed to the amazing potential that large-scale data analysis provides for helping us to understand the natural world.
 My research made use of a range of cell culture, cell imaging, molecular and bioinformatic techniques, to investigate the evolution of hydrogenosomes (mitochondrial homologues that make hydrogen) in some anaerobic protists, found in a variety of naturally anoxic habitats.

-Towards the end of my PhD, I was given the opportunity to move away from the UK for the first time, and did so, since I was mostly attracted by the exciting work that was being published by the Ettema Lab (but also to escape the impending doom of Brexit!)
+Towards the end of my PhD, I was given the opportunity to move away from the UK for the first time, and did so, since I was mostly attracted by the exciting work that was being published by the Ettema-Lab.
 Here my research will involve the investigation of prokaryotes, which live in similar anoxic environments to the protists that I studied during my PhD, but I will be trying to understand their biological processes on a wider community-scale.
 To do this I will combine novel cell isolation techniques with high-throughput sorting and cutting-edge sequencing technologies.
 The data this generates will facilitate metagenomic analysis, to look for evidence of interactions in natural environments, occurring between microbial consortia.